-The HearMe Project is working to a world of hearing equality closer.
+The HearMe Project is working to bring a world of hearing equality closer.

 If we don’t have an inclusive society, the impacts of hearing conditions are not just physiological, the impacts are emotional, they’re psychological, they’re social and we need to take this into account.

-Soundfair exists to eliminate the social and emotional impacts of hearing conditions and to create a world of hearing equality for everyone – particularly those most vulnerable – through connection and participation.
+Soundfair exists to create a fair world for people with hearing conditions – particularly those most vulnerable – through connection and participation.
 In order to effectively reflect and address the social determinants of health related to living with hearing conditions, our approach to advocacy is deeply rooted in stories of lived experience.
 And while every story is different, reflecting each individual’s unique life journey, there are points of commonality – the shared experience of living in a society that is both actively and passively disabling.

 - the need to embed the centrality and multiplicity of lived experience within all interventions